On the polar cap cascade pair multiplicity of young pulsars: Cascade multiplicity per primary particle: semi-analytical model

 In CR-synchrotron cascade changes in $\epsilonP$ and $\rhoC$ change $\kappa$ in opposite directions -- for higher $\epsilonP$ multiplicity is higher, for larger $\rhoC$ multiplicity is lower.
 But the energy of the primary particles accelerated in polar caps of young pulsars $\epsilonP$ is higher for larger radii of curvature of magnetic field lines $\rhoC$.
 Hence, increasing $\rhoC$ lowers the cascade multiplicity for a fixed $\epsilonP$, but at the same time increases $\epsilonP$, which partially compensates the decrease of cascade multiplicity.
 Therefore, the final cascade multiplicity should have a rather weak dependence on $\rhoC$, which leaves the magnetic field strength $B$ the only parameter significantly affecting the multiplicity of strong cascades in polar caps of young pulsars.

 In Fig.~\ref{fig:multiplicity-with-acc} we show the final multiplicity as a function of magnetic field strength and radius of curvature of magnetic field lines.
 We present plots for three sets of parameters $P$ and $\xi_j$ which differ by $\sim$ an order of magnitude.
 As expected, both pulsar period as well as the filling parameter $\xi_j$ have a very small effect on the final multiplicity.
 For the range of $\rhoC$ and $B$ in Fig.~\ref{fig:multiplicity-with-acc}, the CR-synchrotron cascade has the highest efficiency -- primary particles lose most of their energy as CR photons within the distance $\CR{s}=\RNS$ where the cascade is possible -- and higher multiplicities cannot be achieved.
-It is easy to see that the cascade multiplicity is not very sensitive to $\rhoC$ and for typical pulsar magnetic field of $10^{12}$~G is around $10^5$.
+According to Fig.~\ref{fig:multiplicity-with-acc} the cascade multiplicity scales with $\rhoC$ roughly as $\kappa\propto(\rhoC)^\nu$, with $\nu\lesssim1/2$.
+The interval $[10^6,10^8]$cm represents the most reasonable values of $\rhoC$ for any global magnetic field configuration in the pulsar polar cap.
+For very different magnetic field configurations -- a highly multipolar field with $\rhoC\sim10^6$cm vs. a dipole field with $\rhoC\sim10^8$cm -- the multiplicity differs by less than an order of magnitude.
+The dependence of $\kappa$ on the magnetic field is stronger, with the maximum reached near $B\sim10^{12}$~G.

-It is a remarkable fact that the multiplicity of the most efficient cascades is sensitive only to the strength of the magnetic field.
+It is a remarkable fact that the multiplicity of the most efficient cascades is sensitive mostly to the strength of the magnetic field.
+The multiplicity is not very sensitive to $\rhoC$ and for typical pulsar magnetic field of $10^{12}$~G is around $10^5$.
 For fixed $B$ the total pair yield -- the total number of particles injected into the magnetosphere -- depends then only on the flux of primary particles.
 This is true for pulsars where the accelerating potential is regulated by pair production and where cascade operate in CR-synchrotron regime have high efficiency.